Kompalli J. Satya Siva Raghu Teja, Bhamidipaty Kanaka Durgaprasad* and Payala Vijayalakshmi Pages 417 - 424 ( 8 )

 Conclusion: Computed tomography assessed visceral fat area remains the most sensitive independent predictor of cardiovascular risk.

-Body fat distribution, cardiovascular diseases/diagnosis, computed tomography, visceral fat.
+Body fat distribution, cardiovascular diseases/diagnosis, computed tomography, visceral fat, abdominal fat, obesity.

 Department of Radiodiagnosis, GITAM Institute of Medical Sciences and Research (GIMSR), Visakhapatnam- 530045, Andhra Pradesh, Department of Radiodiagnosis, GITAM Institute of Medical Sciences and Research (GIMSR), Visakhapatnam- 530045, Andhra Pradesh, Department of Microbiology, GITAM Institute of Medical Sciences and Research (GIMSR), Visakhapatnam-530045, Andhra Pradesh